CalNourish/ucbfpa-android/README.md

 # Deploying
-Deploy from Android Studio to the DeployGate distribution by changing the Run/Debug config dialog on the top toolbar from `ucbfpa-android:app [build]` to
+(apparently these are wrong, so may want to come back to this at some point to check) Deploy from Android Studio to the DeployGate distribution by changing the Run/Debug config dialog on the top toolbar from `ucbfpa-android:app [build]` to
 `ucbfpa-android:app [uploadDeployGateDebug]` and then hit the green build/play button to the right of the dialog box.